apnadkarni/blt/man/tabset.rst

 *pathName* **cget** *option*

-  Returns the current value of the configuration option given by *option*.
-  *Option* may have any of the values accepted by the **configure** operation described in the section WIDGET OPTIONS below.
+  Returns the current value of the widget configuration option given by *option*.  *Option* may have any of the values accepted by the **configure** operation described in the section WIDGET OPTIONS below.

 *pathName* **configure** ?*option*? ?*value option value ...*?